 Salina Drive-thru Recycling Center

-• The SDRC is a section within the Sanitation workgroup (part of Public Works) and its staff consists of two full-time employees knowledgeable in refuse and recycling collection.
+• The SDRC is a section within the Sanitation workgroup (part of Public Works) with a staff consisting of two full-time employees knowledgeable in refuse and recycling collection.
 This means that the recycling process can continue when one employee drives material to the Material Recovery Facility (MRF) for processing.

 • At the entrance of the SDRC is a small traffic signal with a red and green light to indicate when the next vehicle should enter the building.
 Vehicles should only enter the building when a green light is present.
 This helps reduce the amount of exhaust fumes within the building.
 When the recycling packer truck is running, it is connected to an exhaust ventilation system that releases the exhaust outside.